chef/chef-web-docs/content/workstation_setup.md

 appropriate values:

--   `client_key` should point to the location of the Chef Infra Server user's `.pem` file on your ChefDK machine.
+-   `client_key` should point to the location of the Chef Infra Server user's `.pem` file on your Chef Workstation machine.
 -   `validation_client_name` should be updated with the name of the desired organization that was created on the Chef Infra Server.
--   `validation_key` should point to the location of your organization's `.pem` file on your ChefDK machine.
+-   `validation_key` should point to the location of your organization's `.pem` file on your Chef Workstation machine.
 -   `chef_server_url` must be updated with the domain or IP address used to access the Chef Infra Server.